The Lands: Geography

 Seven Hills

 The Seven Hills (named for the seven tallest of scores of hills) are technically part of the Sundering Steppes but are culturally deemed part of the Eastern Expanse.
 For most of history these hills rich in gold and silver were the site of the capital of the Dwarves.
-They now however are the home for a savage band of Hill Giants that gathered from the Sundering Steppes to destroy the Dwarvish homeland.
+They now however are the home for a brutal band of Hill Giants that gathered from the Sundering Steppes to destroy the Dwarvish homeland.
 Once beautiful citadels and towns of stone (set both on the hills and inside them) are now the vandalized hovels of monsters (hovels the Hill Dwarves have sworn to one day re-take).

 The Golden Plains